-The UC Davis and UC Davis Health campuses regularly conduct training sessions and emergency exercises, including table top exercises, functional and full scale exercises, and tests of the WarnMe system to assess and evaluate the emergency plans and the capabilities of the campus to respond to an emergency.
+Both the Davis and UCD Health campuses regularly conduct training sessions and emergency exercises, including table top exercises, functional and full-scale exercises, and tests of the WarnMe system to assess and evaluate the emergency plans and the capabilities of the campus to respond to an emergency.
 Strategic Communications for the Davis campus publicizes information about testing of the WarnMe and Aggie Alert system a few days prior to the test, including information about how to register for the alerts.
-Generally at the Sacramento campus, Public Affairs and Marketing will publish information on The Insider prior to conducting the test.
-Tests on the Davis and Sacramento campuses are typically performed twice per year and some units perform their own internal tests to stay current on use of the system.
-UC Davis and UCD Health are part of a regional and statewide emergency management system, and are in compliance with state and federal standards for managing emergencies.
+At UCD Health, Public Affairs and Marketing will publish information in The Insider prior to conducting the test.

+Tests on the Davis and UCD Health campuses are typically performed twice per year and some units perform their own internal tests to stay current on use of the system.
+The Davis campus and UCD Health are part of a regional and statewide emergency management system, and are in compliance with state and federal standards for managing emergencies.
 See information available on the Safety Services website.
-The most recent test of WarnMe occurred on October 21, 2020.
+The most recent test of WarnMe occurred on April 28, 2021.
 The test was announced in advance to the community.

-The Office of Emergency Management conducts regularly scheduled tests, drills, exercises, and appropriate followthrough activities to assess UC Davis' preparedness and response plans.
+On the Davis campus, the Office of Emergency Management conducts regularly scheduled tests, drills, exercises, and appropriate follow-through activities to assess UC Davis' preparedness and response plans.
 The test includes an exercise of the emergency management system and emergency response organization (Event and Crisis Management Team).
 The 2020 test and tabletop exercises were held on September 30 and October 2, 2020, respectively.
 The Office of Emergency Management conducted a tabletop COVID-19 scenario via Zoom focusing on policy, communication, and operational coordination issues.
 The campus community was not notified in advance of the exercise.